shaunduncan/lazythumbs/docs/index.rst

 Static Sizes
 ''''''''''''

-At some breakpoints, it make the most sense to specify static dimensions with conrete values to width and height.
+At some breakpoints, it makes the most sense to specify static dimensions with concrete values to width and height.

 .. code-block:: css